schemeorg-community/server-configuration/jenkins/README.md

 4. Retropikzel manually updates the new configuration, because automation does not yet work :D

+## Building job using curl

+    curl -X POST https://<your username>:<token>@jenkins.scheme.org/job/<job directory>/job/<job name>/job/<branch>/build?delay=0sec"

+So for example to build foreign-c:

+    curl -X POST https://<your username>:<token>@jenkins.scheme.org/job/foreign_c/job/foreign-c/job/master/build?delay=0sec"

+You can get the link also from the **Build now** button on the job webpage.
+Right click and **copy link**.

+To get token login and go to "Security" settings of your user menu.

 ## Jenkinsfile for testing code on many implementations

 This Jenkinsfile uses